Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 3. In the Workplace: Toxic settling in the workplace could mean staying in a job that makes you miserable, undervalues your skills, or fosters a hostile environment.

-Why Do We Settle?
+Why Do We Feel Pushed towards Toxic Settling?

-Hope can also cause toxic settling- when we have hope and optimism that a situation or relationship may possibly look different in the future (despite evidence to the contrary) we settle.
+Hope can also cause toxic settling.
+When we have hope and optimism that a situation or relationship may possibly look different in the future, despite evidence to the contrary, we settle.

-Not having well-defined boundaries, makes it challenging to recognize and address toxic behavior.
-Strong emotional attachments can make it hard to detach from toxic relationships, even when we know it’s detrimental- this looks like reflecting on the good times and not remembering the bad times.
+Not having well-defined boundaries makes it challenging to recognize and address toxic behavior.
+Strong emotional attachments can make it hard to detach from toxic relationships, even when we know it’s detrimental.
+This looks like reflecting on the good times and not remembering the bad times.

 So now that we know why, what can we do about it?